bk00119/DM_GY_9103/hw/week_9/README.md

 **Due: 11/08/2023**
 ---
 # Description
 *Continued from the class exercise on 11/1.

-Currently, multiple recipes are used.
-Instead of using CSS as stylesheet, all the CSS files are converted into CSS Modules.
-Most importantly, a new feature, recipe rating, is added*
+# Prompt
+Make another reusable common UI component and style it with TailwindsCSS.
+Add it as a Page and a Route inside your project.

 <br />**Please run `npm install` before `npm start`**<br /><br />